Last Updated on 11/22/2023 by Glynn Willard

 The internet is plagued with arguments about tires.
 Don’t get caught up in it.
 Just use the chart and set the PSI appropriately.

-Also, take into account the current climate for the region which you’re traveling as well as the terrain.
+Also, take into account the current climate for the region in which you’re traveling as well as the terrain.
 If it’s hot, adjust the pressure down.

 If it’s cold, adjust it up slightly.